 Amazon has an army of servers that scrape competitive websites in search of lower prices.
 If those servers find an identical product on another site for a lower price, Amazon is then likely to suppress the Buy Box for that item on Amazon.

 As a result, Amazon has removed the Buy Box from the product listing.

-Removing the Buy Box when a lower priced product is found off Amazon makes it less likely a customer will purchase it on Amazon.
-This is an effort by Amazon to protect the customer (and Amazon’s brand) from a negative experience where Amazon isn’t home to the lowest price.
+Removing the Buy Box when a lower-priced product is found off Amazon makes it less likely a customer will purchase it on Amazon.
+A missing Buy Box in this case is an effort by Amazon to protect the customer (and Amazon’s brand) from a negative experience where Amazon isn’t home to the lowest price.

-Additionally, Sponsored Products ads stop and organic search rankings go down quickly when a product loses its Buy Box.
+Additionally, Sponsored Products ads stop and organic search rankings go down quickly when a product is has a missing Buy Box.
 As a result, Amazon features competing products more prominently.

 If Amazon has 1P (first-party) inventory of the item, it may lower the price on it to match the competitive website.
-Sometimes, Amazon won’t lower prices on their own inventory, resulting in Buy Box suppression.
+Sometimes, Amazon won’t lower prices on their own inventory, resulting in a missing Buy Box.

 Often, a brand will update its prices across several vendors in addition to Amazon such as Sears, Jet, etc. While updating the price on Amazon often results in a same-day change, other vendors may take longer to update their prices.
 In the meantime, Amazon has already discovered the lower price on those other sites.

 How to resolve: